AlexAgo83/Sentry/readme.md

 * Hunting mechanics
 * Cooking mechanics
 * Excavation mechanics
-* ... and more mechanis to be implemented in the future
+* ... and more mechanics to be implemented in the future
 * Recipe system
 * Panel system for game UI
 * Core game logic and utilities